montimaj/grace-grb/figures/README.md

 PDFs use Type 42 fonts so the text stays selectable and editable at the journal.

-Fig 2 is sized at 240 mm rather than a single- or double-column width on purpose: the type was set first (7 pt detail, 8 pt headings) and the plate made large enough to hold it, because a reviewer meets it on screen.
+Fig 2 is sized at 240 mm rather than a single- or double-column width on purpose: the type was set first (7 pt detail, 8 pt headings) and the figure made large enough to hold it, because a reviewer meets it on screen.
 It will need scaling to the journal's column width at typesetting.